 OUR MILLINERY STORY

 Saraden Designs, Millinery Atelier began in 2016 by Irish Milliner Sarah O’Rourke.
-Sarah is an Award Winning Milliner who’s aim is to bring Millinery back to the fore front of Fashion.
+Sarah is a Multi Award Winning Milliner who’s aim is to bring Millinery back to the fore front of Fashion.

-We are a slow fashion brand who embrace sustainable production processes and emphasise the art of how our pieces are made and celebrate the skills involved.
+We are a slow fashion brand who embrace sustainable production processes, emphasise the art of how our pieces are made and celebrate the skills involved.

 Sarah creates individual, bespoke. wearable art head pieces and accessories.
 She is a self taught Milliner who does not follow traditional millinery methods.
-The label itself focuses on sustainability and it is very important to Sarah that she emphasises she handmakes and sculpts each design herself.
+The label itself focuses on sustainability and it is very important to Sarah that it is recognised that she handmakes and sculpts each design herself.